barumau/pandunia/english/001_dunia_basha.md

 everywhere in the world.
 The words are not always exactly the same in every language but they are close enough.

 This is why Pandunia has for example these basic global words:
 **mau**
 – cat
-**be'e**
+**behe**
 – goat
 **meme**
 – sheep